naemon/naemon.github.io/documentation/usersguide/objectdefinitions.md

 ### Retention Notes

 It is important to point out that several directives in host, service, and contact definitions may not be picked up by Naemon when you change them in your configuration files.
 Object directives that can exhibit this behavior are marked with an asterisk (<a href="#retention_notes" class="bg-danger">*</a>).
-The reason for this behavior is due to the fact that Naemon chooses to honor values stored in the <a href="#state_retention_file">state retention file</a> over values found in the config files, assuming you have <a href="#retain_state_information">state retention</a> enabled on a program-wide basis <i>and</i> the value of the directive is changed during runtime with an <a href="configmain.html#check_external_commands">external command</a>.
+The reason for this behavior is due to the fact that Naemon chooses to honor values stored in the <a href="configmain.html#state_retention_file">state retention file</a> over values found in the config files, assuming you have <a href="configmain.html#retain_state_information">state retention</a> enabled on a program-wide basis <i>and</i> the value of the directive is changed during runtime with an <a href="configmain.html#check_external_commands">external command</a>.

 One way to get around this problem is to disable the retention of non-status information using the <i>retain_nonstatus_information</i> directive in the host, service, and contact definitions.
 Disabling this directive will cause Naemon to take the initial values for these directives from your config files, rather than from the state retention file when it (re)starts.

 ### Sample Configuration Files